An extended Merton problem with relaxed benchmark tracking: Introduction

 The remainder of this paper is organized as follows.
 In Section \ref{sec:model}, we introduce the market model and the relaxed benchmark tracking formulation using the fictitious capital injection.
-In Section \ref{sec:aux}, by introducing an auxiliary state process with reflection, we formulate an equivalent auxiliary stochastic control problem and drive the associated HJB equation with a Neumann boundary condition.
-Therein, the dual HJB equation can be solved fully explicitly with aid of the probabilistic representations.
-The verification theorem on optimal feedback control in semi-analytical form is presented in Section \ref{sec:verification} together with some quantitative properties of the optimal portfolio and consumption strategies as well as the expected discounted total capital injection.
-Some numerical examples and their financial implications are reported in Section \ref{sec:num}.
-Section \ref{sec:proof} contains proofs of all main results in the main body of the paper.
+In Section \ref{sec:aux}, by introducing an auxiliary state process with reflection, we formulate an equivalent stochastic control problem and establish the convex duality theorem for general utility functions and Ito benchmark processes by introducing the dual reflected process and the dual value function.
+Under the CRRA utility and GBM benchmark process, the verification theorem on optimal feedback control in semi-analytical form is presented in Section \ref{sec:CRRA} together with some quantitative properties of the optimal controls.
+Some numerical examples and financial implications are presented in Section \ref{sec:num}.
+Section~\ref{sec:proof} contains proofs of all results in previous sections.